 The LSP implementation of the MCC algorithm has been benchmarked against the plasma reactor code XPDP1 [11].
-For a low-pressure capacitively coupled plasma argon reactor, the steady-state electron densities agreed to within a few percent.
-While the pressure in this test is much lower (50 mtorr) than the pressure regime in the present study, the plasmas are weakly ionized in both cases, and electron-neutral collisions are a key feature of the physics.
+For the capacitively coupled plasma argon reactor example available from Ref. [[11]], the steady-state electron densities agreed to within a few percent.
+While the pressure in this test is much lower (50 mTorr) than the pressure regime in the present study, the plasmas are weakly ionized in both cases, and electron-neutral collisions are a key feature of the physics.